 As you may know, I homeschool my 4 and 6 year olds.
 For the last few months, we have been using the curriculum Moving Beyond the Page.
 I LOVE this curriculum so far with its focus on unit studies and quality children’s books, and it fits with the way I teach very nicely.

 I have decided to pair an artwork with each week’s unit in the Moving Beyond the Page’s Age 4-5 Curriculum to add more art to my kids’ education.

-This page contains affiliate links with support the work I do for you on The Art Curator for Kids.
+This page contains affiliate links with support the work I do for you on Art Class Curator.
 Thank you for your support!